In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/about.md

 ***

-## Contact Us To See How We Can Help You?
+## Contact Us To See How We Can Help You!

 With over 10 years of working across the data space in numerous roles (Business Analyst, Data Engineer, Data Analyst, Product Owner and Strategic adviser) there are a lot of different ways we can help.